78th Venice International Film Festival

-The 78th annual Venice International Film Festival was held from 1 to 11 September 2021.
-South Korean director Bong Joon-ho was appointed as the President of the Jury, marking the first time a South Korean director has been picked as the festival's top juror.
+The 78th annual Venice International Film Festival was held from 1 to 11 September 2021, at Venice Lido in Italy.
+This edition marked the festival's return to its full format following the COVID-19 epidemic during the prior year.

+South Korean director Bong Joon-ho was the Jury President of the main competition, marking the first time a South Korean director has been picked as the festival's top juror.
 Serena Rossi hosted the opening and closing nights.
-The Golden Lion was awarded to Happening directed by Audrey Diwan.
+The Golden Lion was awarded to Happening by Audrey Diwan.